MischaU8/yumyum/snapping/object-snaps_dP66Nvi1LSU.md

 Version:
 Uploaded: 2023-04-26

-yum yum Floyd here with a quick look at object snaps in Plasticity when object snaps is enabled you can easily snap to faces curves and edges you can disable object snapping completely using the enable snapping toggle or click the three dot icon next to the toggle and choose which components you'd like to toggle on and off use these options to refine snapping when creating and editing geometry in Plasticity
+When *Object snaps* is enabled you can easily snap to faces, curves and edges.

+You can disable object snapping completely using the *Enable snapping* toggle or click the three dot (…) icon next to the toggle and choose which components (*Face* / *Curve* / *Edge*) you'd like to toggle on and off.

+Use these options to refine snapping when creating and editing geometry in Plasticity.